-$$K \to L \to M \to X \to Y \to Z$$
+$K \rightarrow L \rightarrow M \rightarrow X \rightarrow Y \rightarrow Z$

 However, when recording ends for the X-Y-Z component (frame X is popped), recording will resume when frame M of the K-L-M sequence is re-entered.
 Using this technique can help where information from the recorded diagram would be excluded due to the stack depth, and it lets you focus on the particular areas to be captured.